DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_installation Installation

-Unzip the contents of the zip-file containing the framework to the following subpath of the B2S-Server: {B2S-Server directory}\Plugin\DirectOutput
+Unzip the contents of the zip-file containing the framework to the following subpath of the B2S-Server: {B2S-Server directory}\\plugin\\DirectOutput

 The B2S-Server will automatically detect the framework on startup and integrate it.
 Please check <a href="http://www.vpforums.org/index.php?showforum=86">VPForums</a> for more information on the B2S-Server.

-Alternatively the DirectOutput framework can also be put into any other directory on your system and a windows shortcut pointing to this directory can be added to the {B2S-Server directory}\Plugin directory.
+Alternatively the DirectOutput framework can also be put into any other directory on your system and a windows shortcut pointing to this directory can be added to the {B2S-Server directory}\\plugin directory.
 The B2S.Server will follow this shortcut to your plugin directory.

 \section installation_configuration Configuration